Anglo-Saxons: Anglo-Saxon origins (4th–6th centuries)

-Even when the empire was in control of Britain, the administration in Britain (and other parts of the empire) began to recruit Germanic soldiers from the Rhine river regions and beyond in what is now Germany and the Netherlands more heavily, and these are likely to have become more important in Britain after the withdrawal of field armies during internal Roman power struggles.
-In the 360s and 370s there was a major invasion of Saxons into Britain, coordinated with tribes from Ireland and Scotland, and they were able to take control of large parts of Britain.
+The imperial administration in Britain, as in other parts of the empire, began more heavily to recruit Germanic soldiers from the Rhine river regions and beyond in what is now Germany and the Netherlands, and these are likely to have become more important in Britain after the withdrawal of field armies during internal Roman power struggles.
+In the 360s and 370s there was a major invasion of Saxons into Britain, coordinated with tribes from Ireland and Scotland, and they were able to take control of large parts of the province.
 Roman officer Count Theodosius led a successful campaign to recover control, both in Britain, including a naval battle in the Orkneys, and possibly also in the Rhine delta.
-A few years later in 383 Magnus Maximus began his push for imperial power in Britain, and according to later writers such as Gildas he took the best Roman forces with him, leaving Britain exposed once again to the Irish and Scottish tribes.
-According to the Chronica Gallica of 452 Britain was ravaged by Saxon invaders in 409 or 410.
+A few years later, in 383, the commander Magnus Maximus began his push for imperial power in Britain, and according to later writers such as Gildas he took the best Roman forces with him, leaving Britain exposed once again to the Irish and Scottish tribes.
+According to the Chronica Gallica of 452, Britain was ravaged by Saxon invaders in 409 or 410.
 This was only a few years after Constantine III was declared Roman emperor in Britain, and during the period that he was still leading British Roman forces in rebellion on the continent.
 The rebellion was soon quashed, the Romano-British citizens reportedly expelled Constantine's imperial officials during this period, but they never again received new Roman officials or military forces.
-Writing in the mid-sixth century, Procopius states that after the death of Constantine III in 411, "the Romans never succeeded in recovering Britain, but it remained from that time under tyrants."
+Writing in the mid-sixth century, the Byzantine historian Procopius states that after the death of Constantine III in 411, "the Romans never succeeded in recovering Britain, but it remained from that time under tyrants."